 Save default filter values via bookmarks

 Values that are selected from a dashboard filter are not automatically saved.
-Because of this, each time the dashboard is accessed or reloaded the filter selections are reset.
+Therefore, each time the dashboard is accessed or reloaded the filter selections are reset.
 Because of this, it's important to set the default bookmark for each dashboard tab.
 It is especially important if a time filter is used in the tab or if the dashboard will be scheduled for email delivery.

 To set a default bookmark

 - Configure the dashboard with the default filter values you want.

 - In the Dashboard menu, click Add and select Add bookmark.

 - On the Bookmark page, click Create bookmark from current state.